Dimers and Circle patterns: Bipartite graphs and circle patterns

 \section{Bipartite graphs and circle patterns}

-In this section, we establish a correspondence between bipartite graphs with positive face weights and circle patterns with embedded dual.
-While the construction can be extended to general real weights, certain aspects are nicer in the positive weight case, in particular the embedding property of the dual graph (Theorem~\ref{thm:planardimerstocircles} below).
+In this section, we establish a correspondence between planar bipartite graphs with positive face weights and circle patterns with embedded dual.
+The construction can be extended to general real weights, but in general the dual will not be embedded unless weights are positive (Theorem~\ref{thm:planardimerstocircles} below).

+The correspondence holds for several different types of boundary conditions.
+Although in the intermediate steps we discuss somewhat general boundary conditions, for the final result (Theorem \ref{thm:planardimerstocircles}) we will need to consider only the (simplest) case of a circle pattern with outer face of degree $4$ (which is necessarily cyclic).